nya3jp/cros-bazel/docs/advanced.md

             packages.
             *   target/board <-- `stage2` SDK with the `/build/board` sysroot
                 containing the [primordial packages].
-        *   stage3:bootstrap <-- Will be added in the future.
-It will contain the `stage2/host` [virtual/target-sdk-implicit-system] packages, and all their transitive `BDEPEND`s.
+        *   stage3:bootstrap <-- It is built using the `stage2/host`
+            [virtual/target-sdk-implicit-system] packages, and all their
+            transitive `BDEPEND`s.
 This tarball can then be used as a stage1 tarball whenever we need a new one.
+        *   stage4 <-- This is only used to verify that the `stage3:bootstrap`
+            SDK can build the implicit system.
+It is built using the packages from `stage3/target/host`.
     *   packages/ -- Directory containing all the package targets.
         *   stage1/target/host/`${OVERLAY}`/`${CATEGORY}`/`${PACKAGE}` <-- The
             cross-root compiled host packages built using the